A. HOW WE ENSURE PRIVACY AND SECURITY DURING YOUR ONLINE SESSIONS

 We employ Google Analytics and other data collection tools to collect non-personally identifiable information when available.
 This information is used to make improvements to our websites and to monitor the effectiveness of website changes.

 Cookies are uniquely assigned to you and can be read only by a web server in the domain that issued the cookie to you.
-Cookies are not spyware.
-Spyware collects and sends private information simply by being connected to the Internet without your consent.
-Cookies are server-specific, meaning you generally have to be on that particular site for cookies on that page to be read.
-Cookies can also be either temporary or persistent.
-A good example of a persistent cookie is when you are shopping online and you place an item in your shopping cart.
-When you leave the website without purchasing the item but then return to the website sometime later, if you see the item is still in your shopping cart, you have a persistent cookie on your computer from the vendor.
+Cookies are server-specific, meaning you generally must be on that particular site for cookies on that page to be read.
+Websites use either temporary or persistent cookies.
+An example of a persistent cookie would be shopping online, placing an item in your shopping cart but leaving the website without purchasing that item.
+The next time that you returned to the website, you would still see the item that you had placed in your shopping cart.

 Web Beacons or Tracking Pixels

 Our web pages may contain electronic images known as web beacons or tracking pixels that allow us to count users who have visited those pages.
 We may include web beacons in email messages or newsletters to determine whether messages have been opened and acted upon.

 In the case of email marketing, we can track specifically which users visited certain pages on the website from an email sent to them, without collecting any other PI.

 Email advertisements sent to you by us will include instructions on how to opt out of receiving such emails in the future.
 If you are a client and you elect to opt out of receiving email advertisements, we may still send you emails about your account relationships with us.